John Coffey

 Below are a few commissions of new furniture.
 They all started with an idea of what the client wants and in what style.
 As a furniture historian, my aesthetic is not limited to one period or style.
 Rather, I find beauty in most styles.
 Yet my experience as a restorer informs my methods of joinery and finish so that the design takes into account modern living.

-For more information on any of the objects, click on the image.
+For more information on some of the objects, click on the image.

 William and Mary wardrobe